Phra Ruang: Legendary content

 One version describes Phra Ruang of Lavo as a chieftain with supernatural powers of speech.
-When Thai people were required to transport water in heavy clay jars as tribute to the Khmers, Phra Ruang used his powers to waterproof bamboo baskets instead.
-Offended, the Khmer king sought his execution.
+When his people were required to transport water in heavy clay jars as tribute to Indaprasthanagara, Phra Ruang used his powers to waterproof bamboo baskets instead.
+Offended, the king of Indaprasthanagara sought his execution.
 Phra Ruang escaped and ordained as a monk in Sukhothai.
-A Khmer spy, sent underground to locate him, unwittingly asked Phra Ruang for directions.
+A spy from Indaprasthanagara, sent underground to locate him, unwittingly asked Phra Ruang for directions.
 Phra Ruang responded with a sacred command that turned the spy to stone.
 Phra Ruang was then enthroned as the ruler of Sukhothai under the regnal title Sricandradhipati in 959 CE.

 Another version, Phra Ruang of Sawankhalok, recounts that he renounced royal life to become an ascetic under the name Phra Aphai Rajakamani.
 He and his brother Ritthikumarn are said to have traveled to China, where they introduced Sangkhalok ceramic technology to Siam.
 Some historians believe Phra Ruang may be identified with Chao Nakhon In of Suphan Buri.
+Phiset Jiajanphong is one of them, in his book Sukhothai, the City of Phra Ruang (สุโขทัยเมืองพระร่วง).
+Sujit Wongthes, reporting him, explains the name by descent, on traces that incline him to believe Nakhon In's mother was a younger sister of Lithai.

 Name and identity

+Warisara Tangkawanich separates two senses of the figure: the Phra Ruang of the Siamese elite, a king of Sukhothai, and the Phra Ruang of villagers, a sacred being.

 According to Prince Damrong Rajanubhab, "Phra Ruang" may have served as a dynastic title for all kings descending from King Ramkhamhaeng.
 This is evidenced in chronicles describing the pact among Phra Mangrai, Phra Ngam Mueang, and Phra Ruang to found Nakhon Ping.
 Even during the Ayutthaya period, royal descendants of Sukhothai kings were referred to as members of the Wong Phra Ruang lineage.

 The following monarchs were given the dynastic title of Phra Ruang.